tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 5. Your new created workspace should be listed under the **Policy Management** view <br><br>

 #### 2 - Change the Pricing tier and data collection settings of your workspace
-Since you can set the pricing tier and data collection settings per workspace, which is often not clear to customers, therefore we are going to set it in the portal instead of through automation (although you can automate it)
+You can set the pricing tier and data collection settings per workspace, which is often not clear to customers, therefore we are going to set it in the portal instead of through automation (although you can automate it)
 1. In the **Policy Management** view where your workspace is listed, click on **Edit settings** <br><br>
 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Screenshots/pricing_workspace1.png
 )<br>